Mount Inayawan Range Natural Park

-The Mount Inayawan Range Natural Park (also Mount Iniaoan Range Natural Park) is a protected area of forested mountains in the Northern Mindanao region of the Philippines.
-The park encompasses the mountain range also known as Mount Iniaoan located in the landlocked municipality of Nunungan in Lanao del Norte and covers a total area of 3632.74 ha with a buffer zone of 889.04 ha.
+The Mount Inayawan Range Natural Park (also known as Mount Iniaoan Range Natural Park) is a protected area of forested mountains in the Northern Mindanao region of the Philippines.
+The park encompasses the Inayawan Mountain Range, also known as Iniaoan Mountain Range, located in the landlocked municipality of Nunungan in Lanao del Norte and covers a total area of 3632.74 ha with a buffer zone of 889.04 ha.
 The area was officially designated as a natural park on 30 July 2007 through Proclamation No. 1344.
 It is a critical watershed area and the largest remaining rainforest in Lanao del Norte.

 Description

 The park is situated in the barangay of Inayawan in Nunungan, some 115 km southwest from the city of Iligan near the border with the province of Lanao del Sur and some 14 km north from Magapu Point and Illana Bay.
-It is centered around Mount Iniaoan, a conical mountain which is the highest in the province at an altitude of 5204 ft.
+It is centered around Mount Inayawan, a conical mountain which is the highest in the province at an altitude of 5204 ft.
 Lake Nunungan at 1535 m is one of the highest lakes in the Philippines and is also found within the park.
-It consists of three other lakes which supply water for the municipalities in the Kapatagan Valley and holds an abundant supply of fish.It is centered around Mount Iniaoan, a conical mountain which is the highest in the province at an altitude of 5,204 feet (1,586 m).
-Lake Nunungan at 1,535 metres (5,036 ft) is one of the highest lakes in the Philippines and is also found within the park.
+It consists of three other lakes which supply water for the municipalities in the Kapatagan Valley and holds an abundant supply of fish.